sulu/sulu/UPGRADE.md

 - `is-email` was removed and replaced by `sulu-admin-bundle/utils/Email/validateEmail` method

-If you created custom admin components you need to upgrade also upgrade your components.
+If you created custom admin components you need to upgrade also that components.
 The core js will automatically be update via the [update build](https://docs.sulu.io/en/latest/upgrades/upgrade-2.x.html) command.

 ### Deprecated urls variable in return value of sulu_content_load